 The Restitution Recovery Unit is charged with seeking ways to improve the collection of restitution, subrogation monies, and court ordered fees.
-The section consists of two Crime Victims Compensation Specialists with Restitution Recovery Officer designations.
 The role of the Restitution Recovery Officer is to:

-- Work with District Attorneys and Circuit Clerks to ensure Alabama courts order restitution to the Commission. - Work with District Attorneys and Circuit Clerks to amend existing restitution orders to the Commission - Provide information to Victim Service Officers and Restitution Officers to assist them in collecting outstanding restitution. - Provide training to court officials, various agencies, and the general public. - Notify the Parole Board of outstanding restitution owed by inmates scheduled for a parole hearing. - Notify victims and civil attorneys of the Commission's subrogation rights when civil suits arise as a result of the violent crime.
+- Work with District Attorneys and Circuit Clerks to ensure Alabama courts order restitution to the Commission. - Work with District Attorneys and Circuit Clerks to amend existing restitution orders to the Commission. - Provide information to Victim Service Officers and Restitution Officers to assist them in collecting outstanding restitution. - Provide training to court officials, various agencies, and the general public. - Notify the Parole Board of outstanding restitution owed by inmates scheduled for a parole hearing. - Notify victims and civil attorneys of the Commission's subrogation rights when civil suits arise as a result of the violent crime.